thequietman44/pulsarcoin/GettingStartedGuide.md

 Another option is to sign up for an online [Beehive Wallet](https://beehivewallet.link/index) to store and stake your PLSR.
 While the official Pulsar wallet is recommended, Beehive Wallet is a convenient option for those who plan to stake and hold PLSR.

+**NOTE**: It's critical to keep a backup of your `wallet.dat` file.
+This file contains your private keys and without them you will lose acess to any PLSR stored in your wallet.
+See the [Windows Backup Guide](WindowsGUI-Troubleshooting.md#back-up-your-wallet) for instructions.

 ## 2. Buy or Mine Your First PLSR

 The fastest way to acquire your first PLSR is to buy it.
 [Exbitron](https://www.exbitron.com) offers BTC, LTC, and BUSD trading pairs.